Clicky

 • Karlynn Johnston says

 Hi Millie, you don’t cook a cranberry relish, you do cook cranberry sauces though!
 They are two hugely different things.
 This is a fresh fruit recipe, a fruit relish that isn’t cooked at all.
-It’s always been an uncooked recipe that I think was originally on the fresh cranberries bag at one point!5 stars
+It’s always been an uncooked recipe that I think was originally on the fresh cranberries bag at one point!

 Leave a Comment or Recipe Tip